 - 1. PRINT LEGIBLY IN BLACK INK. - 2.
 Give your complete legal name. - 3.
 Give the address where your evaluation should be mailed. - 4.
 Complete the entire application; please sign and date the form.
 Include with the application a check for \$200.00 to reimburse the Architectural Control Committee for its cost to review the plans and specifications.
 Complete the entire application; please sign and date the form.
-A deposit based on the type of modification will be collected when the plan is submitted for review. - 5.
+The required deposit shall be made out to "APHOA" and submitted to the APHOA office at 400 Lac Verret Street, Luling, LA.
+70070. - 5.
 For minor modifications, submit a drawing, product brochure, or description of the planned addition with location clearly marked on diagram or survey. - 6.
 For moderate or major modifications, the applicant shall provide two (2) sets of drawings with the following and as required by the Design Guidelines and the Declaration of Covenants & Restrictions for Plantation Lakes at Ashton Plantation: - a.
 A site plan, (1"=20') showing exact location of modification being requested in relation to your property lines.
 A State of Louisiana registered survey plat clearly showing property lines, existing improvements, and proposed modification(s).
 Existing fences, decks, walkways, driveways, etc. should also be indicated. - b.
 A brief description of the modification, drawings, exterior elevations, floor plan, detail of materials to be used, pictures, catalogue pages, brochures, or color samples must be included. - 7.
-It is recommended that homeowners check with St. Charles Parish to obtain necessary permits and building code information. - 8.
+Homeowners check with St. Charles Parish to obtain necessary permits and building code information. - 8.
 Important: All applications must be mailed or delivered to: